About streaming export

 While ga_realtime_sessions_view serves to deduplicate users and sessions, the deduplication adds an additional computational step for each query, which increases query time.
 The increase in query time varies depending on data volume, and so varies from client to client.

 The increase in query time is, however, mitigated by the overall increase in data freshness and your opportunity to respond to more current data.

 You will incur additional costs for using streaming export at the rate of $0.05 per gigabyte of data.
 1 gigabyte equates to approximately 600,000 Google Analytics hits, though that number will vary depending on hit size.
-These additional costs are covered by the existing BigQuery coupon that every Google Analytics 360 customer receives.
-Learn more bout BigQuery pricing
+Learn more about BigQuery pricing

 Most first-class Analytics dimensions (native, non-widened dimensions available in standard reports) are available, except as noted below.

-Data that is widened through other Ads sources like Google Ads, Campaign Manager, Google Ad Manager etc. is not available.
+Data that is widened through other Ads sources like Google Ads, Campaign Manager 360, Google Ad Manager etc. is not available.

 Channel Grouping data is not available.

 The following fields are not available:

 Google Analytics 360 views from which you export data to BigQuery must be eligible for enhanced data freshness.

 If you haven’t already done so, set up BigQuery Export and link BigQuery to your Analytics property.